axelerant/testimonials-widget/readme.txt

 * Caching of testimonials queries and content to decrease server load time improve page loading speed by 1/10 to 1/2 a second
 * Deletes old cache entries automatically
+* Deletes related cache entries on testimonial update
 * Excerpts for widget view, with read more link to complete testimonial
 * Filters for caching control, text replacement and more
+* Optional alternate destinations for "Read more" links
 * Read more links on testimonials exceeding the character limit
 * Select only testimonials with images
 * Select testimonials of arbitrary maximum and minimum length